 National Institute on Drug Abuse (NIDA) - Created by the National Institute of Health, the NIDA offers drug information as well as publications concerning addiction and treatment.

 At Ashwood Recovery, we have an excellent outpatient drug rehab program in Idaho.
-We have two locations – one in Nampa and one in Boise.
-This makes it convenient for people to get the help they need.

 When clients come to us for addiction recovery help, we see them as individuals in need of treatment.
 They are never treated like numbers.
 Instead, we invest time and energy into providing them with personalized treatment.
 Every client gets their own treatment plan, and everyone’s care is individualized according to what their needs are.